OSVTAC/project-recommendations/index.md

 proto-typing and testing.

 ###### 5.2.1.3.3.
-Ballot Image Interpreter (Software)
+Ballot Picture Interpreter (Software)

 **Complexity:** Medium

-**Description.** This is a software-only component responsible for interpreting ballot images, namely by generating a cast vote record (CVR) given a digital image of a ballot.
+**Description.** This is a software-only component responsible for interpreting digital ballot pictures, namely by generating a cast vote record (CVR) given a digital picture of a ballot.
 The component must support ballots from “third-parties” (e.g. the interim voting system) to support incremental roll-outs like pilot and hybrid rollouts.
 The open-source software OpenCount developed at UC Berkeley could be a foundation for this.